๐ŸฅHistory of New Zealand

 Establishment of National Parks (Tongariro National Park)

-• Tongariro National Park (1887) was gifted by Māori chief Te Heuheu Tukino IV to prevent land sales—making it the world's first national park created through indigenous donation
+• Tongariro National Park (1887) was gifted by Mฤori chief Te Heuheu Tukino IV to the Crown to prevent the sacred mountains from being sold to settlers.
+This made it one of the world's earliest national parks and the first created through indigenous donation.
+The gift was a strategic act of protection, not simply generosity.

-• Dual World Heritage status (natural and cultural) recognizes both the volcanic landscape's geological significance and its sacred importance to Māori
+• Dual World Heritage status (natural and cultural, with cultural recognition added in 1993) acknowledges both the volcanic landscape's geological significance and its sacred importance to Tลซwharetoa and other iwi.

 Creation of the Department of Conservation (DOC)

-• Partnership model with iwi reflects Treaty obligations and recognizes that effective conservation requires Māori knowledge and participation
+• Its partnership model with iwi reflects Treaty obligations and recognizes that effective conservation requires Mฤori knowledge and participation.
+Many parks now operate under co-management agreements established through Treaty settlements.

-Compare: Tongariro National Park vs. DOC—Tongariro represents the protected area approach (setting aside land), while DOC represents the institutional approach (creating management capacity).
+Compare: Tongariro National Park vs. DOC: Tongariro represents the protected area approach (setting aside land), while DOC represents the institutional approach (creating management capacity).
 Both were necessary: you need places to protect and people to protect them.

 Biodiversity Crisis Response